The deepest problem: some perspectives on quantum gravity: Introduction: the problem

 \section{Introduction: the problem}

 The problem of quantum gravity is probably the deepest problem facing current physics.
-In short, we observe that to an excellent approximation, the world is governed by quantum mechanics, and we also observe that long-distance properties of gravity are governed by general relativity, yet there is no known reconciliation of these two frameworks.
+In short, we observe that to an excellent approximation, the world is governed by quantum mechanics, and that long-distance properties of gravity are governed by general relativity, yet there is no known reconciliation of these two frameworks.
 Moreover, most observed physics is described to high precision by the Standard Model, and notable exceptions (dark matter, neutrino masses) are readily incorporated in simple quantum field theory extensions of it.
-Our goal is to find a reconciliation of the properties of gravity with quantum principles, capable of accommodating -- or better, even explaining -- basic features of the quantum field theory of the Standard Model and possible extensions, as giving an excellent approximation to a more basic theory.
-This would provide a foundation for the rest of physics.
+Our goal is to find a reconciliation of the properties of gravity with quantum principles, capable of accommodating -- or better, even explaining -- basic features of the quantum field theory of the Standard Model and possible extensions.
+These should arise as a good approximation to a more basic theory, and this would provide a foundation for the rest of physics.

 While it is naturally tempting to postulate that gravity is just another type of quantum field theory, that view has encountered serious obstacles.
 And since quantum field theory can be viewed as a {\it solution} to the problem of reconciling a basic set of principles, these problems strongly indicate that we need to revisit and revise basic principles in order to give a fundamental description of quantum gravity.
 We find multiple clues for this revision in known and expected features of gravity.